CyberDani/Programming-puzzle-pieces/README.md

 ### Latest changes

+- [x] Added: Ubiquitous language (2019.02.16)
+- [x] Extended: DDD, useful links to learn and practice coding
+- [x] Reorganizing CRUD related topics
 - [x] Adding more Principles (2019.02.10)
 - [x] Extending Principles -> Solid and Stupid
-- [x] Extending the picture (will be more fixes in order to prettify)
-- [x] Extending: Software names, issue tracking, avanced stuff
-- [x] Adding: Basic Security

 See the created and reported issues on waffle board: